kanaria69/Mainecoco/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Why are basketball players messy eaters?
+Because they are always dribbling.